UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

        Spatial variations of PET produced with the Spatial TC tool.

-Try to produce output maps of Physiological Equivalent Temperature (PET) and COMfort FormulA (COMFA).
+Try to produce output maps of Universal Thermal Climate Index (UTCI) and COMfort FormulA (COMFA).

 Tutorial finished.